ed-kung/CSUN-Econ-433/labs/lab08/README.md

 1. Show that there are no differential pre-trends in the number of Airbnb listings between the cities that passed Airbnb regulations and those that didn't.
 [Hint: Calculate the average of `log(airbnb_listings)` for both by group and by year, then plot the averages.]

+    - For this plot, label the X axis "Year", the Y axis "log(Airbnb Listings)" and give it a title of "Log Airbnb Listings by Treatment/Control".

+	- Bonus: Add a fancy dotted line to the plot to show where the intervention occurred.
+You can do so by adding `geom_vline(xintercept=2015.5, linetype="dashed")` to your ggplot code

 2. Report the results from the following regressions:
 	- Regress `log(airbnb_listings)` on `treatedXpost` and dummies for `city` and `year`.
 	- Regress `log(airbnb_listings)` on `treatedXpost`, `log(population)`, `log(avg_hh_income)`,  `log(tourists)`, and dummies for `city` and `year`.